keller-mark/blog/2025-09-29-thoughts-on-ai.md

 Once in code form, not only are things deterministic, but all existing software development tools such as testing and version control can be used.

-This point is tightly coupled to the fact that AI-for-coding/developers (e.g., GitHub Copilot, Cursor) is a major use case for LLMs, and one of the only ones that makes sense.
-It is also closely related to how English-to-Code translation "makes sense" as a language problem (see above).
+This point is tightly coupled to the fact that AI-for-coding (e.g., GitHub Copilot, Cursor) is has been of the most useful applications for LLMs: because English-to-Code translation "makes sense" as a language problem.

 ### LLMs use multiple levels of "context"